 Copying someone else's work or ideas and misrepresenting them as your own is called plagiarism.
 Committing plagiarism, whether intentionally or unintentionally, is a violation of academic integrity and can result in suspension from school.
 The best way to avoid plagiarism is to:

 ASA style is a widely accepted format for writing university research papers in the field of sociology.
 Standards for ASA style are specified in the ASA Style Guide, which is published by the American Sociological Association, the main scholarly organization for academic sociologists in the United States.
 ASA style is closely related in appearance and function to APA (American Psychological Association) style.

-Currently under revision for release in 2018, the APSA Style Manual for Political Science provides guidelines for authors submitting to political science journals on submission policies, grammar, usage, and citation.The most recent, 2006 revision of the Style Manual for Political Science is based on the 15th edition of the Chicago Manual of Style.
+The APSA Style Manual for Political Science provides guidelines for authors submitting to political science journals on submission policies, grammar, usage, and citation.The most recent, 2006 revision of the Style Manual for Political Science is based on the 15th edition of the Chicago Manual of Style.